 Their results show the required angular momentum is provided through thermal tides, driven by solar heating near the planet’s equator, and is opposed by planetary-scale waves (called Rossby waves) and large-scale atmospheric turbulence.
 “Horinouchi et al. provide an important piece of the super-rotation puzzle, that can offer a strong constraint on numerical simulations of the Venusian atmosphere,” Lebonnois writes.

-“How waves and turbulence maintain the super-rotation of Venus’ atmosphere,” by Takeshi Horinouchi at Hokkaido University in Sapporo, Japan; Takeshi Horinouchi; Atsushi Yamazaki; Shin-ya Murakami; Javier Peralta; Masato Nakamura; Takehiko Satoh at Japan Aerospace Exploration Agency in Sagamihara, Japan; Yoshi-Yuki Hayashi at Kobe University in Kobe, Japan; Shigeto Watanabe; Takao M. Sato at Hokkaido Information University in Ebetsu, Japan; Manabu Yamada at Chiba Institute of Technology in Narashino, Japan; Toru Kouyama at National Institute of Advanced Industrial Science and Technology in Tokyo, Japan; Makoto Taguchi; Tetsuya Fukuhara at Rikkyo University in Tokyo, Japan; Masahiro Takagi at Kyoto Sangyo University in Kyoto, Japan; Kazunori Ogohara at University of Shiga Prefecture in Hikone, Japan; Sanjay S. Limaye at University of Wisconsin-Madison in Madison, WI; Takeshi Imamura at The University of Tokyo in Kashiwa, Japan; Masato Nakamura; Takehiko Satoh at The Graduate University for Advanced Studies (SOKENDAI) in Tokyo, Japan.
+“How waves and turbulence maintain the super-rotation of Venus’ atmosphere” by Takeshi Horinouchi at Hokkaido University in Sapporo, Japan; Takeshi Horinouchi; Atsushi Yamazaki; Shin-ya Murakami; Javier Peralta; Masato Nakamura; Takehiko Satoh at Japan Aerospace Exploration Agency in Sagamihara, Japan; Yoshi-Yuki Hayashi at Kobe University in Kobe, Japan; Shigeto Watanabe; Takao M. Sato at Hokkaido Information University in Ebetsu, Japan; Manabu Yamada at Chiba Institute of Technology in Narashino, Japan; Toru Kouyama at National Institute of Advanced Industrial Science and Technology in Tokyo, Japan; Makoto Taguchi; Tetsuya Fukuhara at Rikkyo University in Tokyo, Japan; Masahiro Takagi at Kyoto Sangyo University in Kyoto, Japan; Kazunori Ogohara at University of Shiga Prefecture in Hikone, Japan; Sanjay S. Limaye at University of Wisconsin-Madison in Madison, WI; Takeshi Imamura at The University of Tokyo in Kashiwa, Japan; Masato Nakamura; Takehiko Satoh at The Graduate University for Advanced Studies (SOKENDAI) in Tokyo, Japan, 24 April 2020, Science.